A Primer on Puerto Rican Dishes: The Cuisine To Try More Than Ever Right Now

 - 5 Min Read

 International food magazine Saveur hails Puerto Rico as the land of “plantains, pork, and sofrito.”
-If you’re not yet familiar with the cuisine and hungry for Puerto Rican food ideas for your next event, consider this a primer for menu navigation.
+If you’re not yet familiar with puerto rican dishes and hungry for Puerto Rican food ideas for your next event, consider this a primer for menu navigation.

 Locals at Welcome to Puerto Rico describe the cuisine as a créole that blends culinary traditions from around the world.
 European, African, American, and Taíno (Caribbean) influences are a product of Puerto Rico’s historical roots, first as a Spanish colony and then, after the Spanish-American War, a U.S. territory.
 Popular ingredients that grow natively in the region include coriander, papaya, cacao, and plantains which are large, banana-like fruits with either savory green flesh or sweet yellow.
 Europeans brought beef, pork, rice, wheat, and olive oil to the island.
 While Spanish traders brought African slaves who prepared meals with sugarcane, taro, and yucca.